Vestibular Neuritis Symptoms: Early Warning Signs You Shouldn’t Ignore

 In vestibular neuritis, routine imaging tests such as MRI or CT scans are often normal.
 This is because the inflammation affects the vestibular nerve at a microscopic level and cannot always be seen on standard scans.

-For this reason, specialized balance testing plays a crucial role in diagnosis.
+For this reason, specialized balance testing plays a crucial role in accurate diagnosis.
 Specialists evaluate how your eyes, head movements, and balance reflexes work together using advanced vestibular function tests.
 These assessments help identify which side of the balance system is affected and determine the severity of the nerve involvement, allowing for more accurate diagnosis and targeted treatment.

 Vestibular Neuritis Treatment: What Recovery Looks Like

-1. Managing the Acute Phase
+Phase 1: Managing the Acute Phase (Days 1–5)

 In the early days, doctors may focus on:

-• Reducing inflammation
+• Reducing inflammation (corticosteroids like prednisolone may be prescribed)

-• Controlling nausea and vomiting
+• Controlling nausea and vomiting (vestibular suppressants, antiemetics)

 • Stabilizing severe vertigo